-We might not have the luxury of a real life mentor, someone we can meet up with on a regular basis for advice and guidance on our lives or businesses.
-But as a goals and success coach for women, creating resources, online courses and working one-to-one with my clients, I’ve always got a watchful eye on my virtual mentors.
+I’m blessed to work with a coach who helps me channel my energies in the right direction but not everyone has the luxury of a real-life mentor, someone we can meet up with on a regular basis for advice and guidance on our lives or businesses.
+So as a life coach for women myself, creating resources, online courses and working one-to-one with my clients, I’ve always got a watchful eye on my virtual mentors too.

 They’re successful entrepreneurs, leading their industries and I watch to see what makes them tick.
 After all, if it works for them, it could work for me.
 There’s no reason why we can’t apply other people’s winning strategies to our own lives.